CS130-RouteRunner/routerunner-web/README.md

   1. Authenticate with your account I invited —> Should say authentication flow is complete
   2. Server will be available at route-runner-130.appspot.com

+## Testing
+1. Run `nosetests tests --with-gae --logging-level=ERROR` in the root directory of repository

 ## API Documentation
 [API](http://docs.routerunner.apiary.io/)